Spinal column, side and posterior views.

 Detail of spinal column (lumbar section).
 Image credit: Arthritis Research Campaign.

-The columnar assemblage of the vertebrae from the cranium to the coccyx.
+The spinal column is the columnar assemblage of the vertebrae from the cranium to the coccyx.
 The spinal column – also called the backbone, spine, or vertebral column – is the most important part of the skeleton and a defining feature of all vertebrates.

 In humans, there are 7 vertebrae in the neck (cervical vertebrae), 12 in the upper back (dorsal vertebrae), 5 in the lower back (lumbar vertebrae), all of which are capable of being detached from one another and are known as true vertebrae.
 There are also 5 vertebrae fused together and forming the sacrum, and 4 or 5 similarly fused and forming the coccyx, which are known as false vertebrae.
 The vertebrae differ greatly in their shape and size in different parts of the spine.